BMA position on physician-assisted dying

 Protecting and representing BMA members

-The BMA’s Medical Ethics Committee has undertaken a significant piece of work to determine how we can best protect and represent our members in response to legislative proposals to permit assisted dying.
-We have done this by identifying those issues that would significantly impact on doctors, if the law were to change, and considering what position the BMA should take on them.
+In 2022/23, the BMA’s Medical Ethics Committee undertook a significant piece of work to determine how we can best protect and represent our members in response to legislative proposals to permit assisted dying.
+We did this by identifying those issues that would significantly impact on doctors, if the law were to change, and considering what position the BMA should take on them.

-In reaching a position on these issues, the BMA has sought to consider and balance three sets of interests:
+In reaching a position on these issues, the BMA sought to consider and balance four sets of interests:

-• BMA members who, for whatever reasons, would not be willing to participate in assisted dying; and
+- BMA members who, for whatever reasons, would not be willing to participate in assisted dying;

-• patients who may wish to access a lawful assisted dying service.
+- patients who may wish to access a lawful assisted dying service; and

 General

-• a right to refuse to carry out activities directly related to assisted dying, for any reason
+- a right to decline to carry out activities directly related to assisted dying, for any reason, not just on grounds of conscience

 Protection from discrimination and abuse